-Through the use of informal and formal assessment tools and observations, we can help to isolate a student’s specific literacy needs — then collaborate with the school team to ensure that these needs are being effectively and appropriately addressed through the use of evidence-based practices, coupled with complementary supports that enable the student to be successful in the classroom.
+Through the use of informal and formal assessment tools and observations, we can help to isolate a student’s specific literacy needs — then collaborate with other support team members to ensure that these needs are being effectively addressed through the use of evidence-based practices, including the Orton-Gillingham approach, coupled with complementary supports that enable the student to be successful in the classroom.

-Sheryl has a particular expertise in working with students with more complex diagnoses — such as students with intellectual disabilities, social or emotional challenges, physical limitations, or difficulties with expressive language.
+LLAC has a particular expertise in working with individuals with more complex diagnoses — such as those with intellectual disabilities, social or emotional challenges, physical limitations, or difficulties with expressive language.

 I-95 Northbound: Exit 16.
 Turn left at the end of the ramp on to East Avenue.